rds1983/XNAssets/README.md

     }
 ```

-Now it should be possible to load user profile like this:
+Now it should be possible to load user profile with following code:
 ```c#
   UserProfile userProfile = assetManager.Load<UserProfile>("profile.xml");
 ```